Here is a handy list with the very best things to do in Italy with kids.

 Italy’s ancient history doesn’t stop with the Roman Empire though.

-On the territory of the country, there are vestiges of dozens of civilisations.
+All over the country, there are vestiges of dozens of even older civilisations.
 Etruscans, Venetics, and Illyrians lived here, too.
-Not to mention the many Neolithic, Copper Age, Bronze Age and Iron Age cultures which flourished here.
+Not to mention the many Neolithic, Copper Age, Bronze Age and Iron Age cultures which flourished here millennia ago.

-Visiting museums, pre-historic villages and archaeological excavations peppered all over Italy will help you stoke your children’s interest in ancient history.
+Visiting the museums, recreated pre-historic villages, and archaeological excavations that are peppered all over Italy will help you stoke your children’s interest in ancient history.
 Often these places offer exciting learning activities so that children can see how people who lived millennia before us hunted, worked the ground and developed different types of tools and crafts to make their daily lives a tiny bit easier.

 10. Introduce Your Kids to Italy’s Historical Figures